 Next time you sit down for a coaching conversation, revise your questions with these syntactical elements to better match your intention to support your coachee with questions that will allow them to explore their thinking, rather than yours.

-About our bloggers:
+About our Guest Bloggers

 Natalie Irons, a National Board Certified Teacher and Professional Learning Partner with UCLA Center X, supports teachers and school systems as a coach and collaborator.
 As a Training Associate for Cognitive Coaching℠ with Thinking Collaborative, she combines a coaching skillset to all her work with Center X.